aliyun/terraform-provider-alicloud/website/docs/r/elasticsearch_instance.html.markdown

 # alicloud\_elasticsearch\_instance

-Provides a Elasticsearch instance resource.
+Provides an Elasticsearch instance resource.
 It contains data nodes, dedicated master node(optional) and etc. It can be associated with private IP whitelists and kibana IP whitelist.

 -> **NOTE:** Only one operation is supported in a request.
 So if `data_node_spec` and `data_node_disk_size` are both changed, system will respond error.

 -> **NOTE:** At present, `version` can not be modified once instance has been created.

+-> **NOTE:** Available since v1.30.0.

 ## Example Usage